Contents

 Disclaimer

 References and information links are included in most entries within this database by the contributing organizations.
-We cannot guarantee that this information is relevant, that links are up-to-date or accurate and shall have no liability in this regard.
+We cannot guarantee that this information is relevant, that links are up-to-date or accurate and have no liability in this regard.

 Moreover, INAHTA and related organizations hosting the HTA database are not responsible for any losses that may be suffered, or for any damage that may affect your computers or other equipment as a consequence of accessing or using this website.